exoplatform/exo-documentation/docs/Administration.rst

 - **Total kudos:** Displays the total number of kudos received during the selected period.
 - **Total gamification:** Displays the total number of gamification points earned during the selected period.

-You have the possibility to search for a user by his name, pool or wallet address.
+For convenience, you can search for a user by his name, pool or wallet address.

 |image347|